jdotrjs/phaser3-hadoken/README.md

 manages input.
 You tell it what an input "means" to your game + what sequence of inputs constitute a special move and Hadoken will tell you when those things happen.
 It's worth noting here that "input" can be anything.
-At launch time it ships with an understanding of how to read Keyboard input and should be getting gamepad support shortly.
+At launch time it ships with an understanding of how to read Keyboard input and will be getting improved gamepad support shortly.

 The data flow for an input is: